PROGRAM REQUIREMENTS AND INFORMATION

 The original BA program was replaced by the new BS degree and major in VCDMA with (5) five, new concentrations in Advertising Design, Digital Media Arts, Digital Cinema and Time-Based Media, Animation and Motion Graphics and Fashion Design.
 All current and incoming freshmen and transfer students must follow the new BS program.

 - To strengthen students’ knowledge, demonstrative skill, and application of visual communication, digital art, and the elements and principles of art & design

 - To produce students that are highly qualified for various opportunities and careers in visual communication, new media, and the digital arts

-- To provide the global community with visual artists that are critical thinkers, problem solvers, as well as culturally and environmentally conscious designers and producers
+- To provide the global community with visual artists that are critical thinkers, problem solvers, as well as culturally, socially and environmentally conscious designers, creators and producers

 - To provide fine arts majors a survey of courses in design, including new media, web/multimedia, installation art, fashion design, and product design

 - To assist students in career and future educational pursuits by networking with the professionals in the visual communication and media industry

 - To provide students access to state-of-the art design, digital imaging and multimedia technology, as well as the ability to conduct research and participate in collaborative, sustainable and interdisciplinary projects